 Pelvic floor disorders involve the muscles, ligaments, connective tissue, and nerves in the uterus, vagina, bladder and rectum.
-Although a primary care physician or general OB/GYN can address certain pelvic floor disorders, a female pelvic medicine specialist (urogynecologist) has the extra training necessary to administer appropriate treatment and improve a patient’s quality of life in a blend of gynecology and reconstructive surgery.
+Although a primary care physician or general OB-GYN can address certain pelvic floor disorders, a female pelvic medicine specialist (urogynecologist) has the extra training necessary to administer appropriate treatment and improve a patient’s quality of life using a blend of gynecology and reconstructive surgery.

 Use this self-assessment form below to see if you need to see a urogynecologist.